stateblocks/stateblocks/docs/README.md

 #### Context composition

-For the double counter actions to work with side effects we need to provide the required context.
+For the double-counter actions to work with side effects we need to provide the required context.
 Context is propagated to children actions when using `provideContext`, but there is no way to determine which sub-counter triggered the effect.
 The `scopeActionsWithContextBuilder` function let us provide a specific context depending on the current scope.